South Dakota School of Mines and Technology: Museum of Geology

+Student life

 Student organizations

-Active fraternities on campus include Chi Psi, Alpha Chi Sigma, Delta Sigma Phi, Lambda Chi Alpha, Theta Tau, and Triangle.
+Active fraternities on campus include Alpha Chi Sigma, Delta Sigma Phi, Lambda Chi Alpha, Chi Psi, Phi Kappa Tau, and Triangle.
 Sororities include Alpha Delta Pi and Beta Delta Mu.
 Student government organizations include the Student Association Senate.

 Student media organizations include KTEQ-FM (the campus radio station) and "the Aurum" (the campus newspaper, formerly known as "the Tech" and then "the Raver").
 "The Aurum" is the original name of the school newspaper, first published in November 1901.
 The newspaper changed its name back to "The Aurum" in January 2010.
 The campus radio station, KTEQ, was started in 1922 as a low-powered AM station, left the air in 1955, and returned as the FM-station KTEQ in 1971 and airs a freeform programming format.

 Amplify College Ministries, Fellowship of Christian Athletes, InterVarsity Christian Fellowship, Lutheran Campus Ministry, the Newman Center, and United Campus Ministries are some of the many Christian and religious groups operating on campus.
 Service organizations on campus include Circle K and Gamers for Service.

 Athletics

-South Dakota Mines athletic teams are called the Hardrockers, coming from its mining background.
+South Dakota Mines athletic teams are called the "Hardrockers", coming from its mining background.
 The history of the athletic programs stretch back to 1895 when the first school football team formed, originally named the "Longhairs".
 The school host a variety of college sports which include: football, basketball, volleyball, track, cross country, golf, and men's soccer.
 The athletic mascot name is Grubby the Miner.
 The school is a member of the National Collegiate Athletic Association (NCAA) and competes at the Division II level.
 The school joined the Division II Rocky Mountain Athletic Conference in January 2014 for the majority of its sports (effective beginning the 2014–15 school year), except for men's soccer which joined the Great Northwest Athletic Conference (GNAC) for men's soccer in 2013 and football beginning in 2014.

 The Hardrockers formerly competed as members of the Dakota Athletic Conference (DAC) of the National Association of Intercollegiate Athletics (NAIA) from 2000–01 to 2010–11, and were former members of the South Dakota Intercollegiate Conference (SDIC) (also from the NAIA) until after the 1999–2000 school year.
-South Dakota Mines completed the transition form the NAIA to the NCAA in July 2013.
+South Dakota Mines completed the transition from the NAIA to the NCAA in July 2013.

 Notable staff

-Prior to 1897, the head of SDSM&T held the title of Dean rather than president.
+Prior to 1897, the head of SDSM&T held the title of Dean rather than President.
 Earl D. Dake served as acting president from 1947–1948 and 1953–1954.
-Dr. Duane C. Hrncir served as acting president from 2012–2013 following the death of Dr. Robert A. Wharton.
+Duane C. Hrncir served as acting president from 2012–2013 following the death of Robert A. Wharton.